International Jazz Day: Paris

 Paris, France, served as the Global Host City for International Jazz Day 2015.
 The local celebration was co-coordinated by the City of Paris, with municipal and private partners including the governments of multiple arrondissements, SNCF, TSF Jazz and the Paris Jazz Club.

 In contrast to the previous edition, the 2015 education program took place in venues across 14 of the 20 Paris arrondissements.
 Daniel Humair, Gregory Privat, Sonny Troupé, Olivier Bogé, Lisa Cat-Berro, and Tricia Evy, with Herbie Hancock, Al Jarreau, Marcus Miller and steel pannist Sean Thomas.
 There were master classes, discussions, and performances at clubs, conservatories, and cultural centers.
 Vocalist Dee Dee Bridgewater and guitarist Sylvain Luc performed for children at a local homeless shelter, while multiple artists—including pianist and songwriter André Manoukian and Bridgewater's daughter, vocalist China Moses, gave surprise showcases for passersby at the five main terminus stations for the French national railway.
 Saxophonist Wayne Shorter tested instruments for students at the Conservatoire à Rayonnement Régional de Paris.
 The River's King, a 450 m^{2}river barge, served as a "jazz boat" that traversed the Seine while musicians performed for audiences on board.
 Many of the city's jazz clubs, including those on the Rue des Lombards, offered free admission on April 30 in recognition of the Day.

 UNESCO Headquarters hosted the 2015 Global Concert.
 Participating musicians represented 13 countries.
 John Beasley was musical director with performances by Mino Cinelu, Avishai Cohen, Kellylee Evans, Hugh Masekela, Marcus Miller, Guillaume Perret, and Lee Ritenour on Mandela's anti-apartheid protest song "Bring Him Back Home (Nelson Mandela)"; Femi Kuti with an ensemble rendition of his Afrobeat hit "No Place for My Dream"; and Igor Butman, James Genus, Avishai Cohen and Herbie Hancock on the latter's composition "The Sorcerer".
 After the concert, the Louis Vuitton Foundation hosted a reception which included a solo performance by Hancock.

 The independently organized global events in 2015 included programs on all seven continents.
 In Antarctica, research staff at Palmer Station formed a four-piece band and recorded a performance of Mike Shapiro's "Spooky".
 In The Bahamas, the Bahamas National Commission for UNESCO coordinated a daylong concert series in downtown Nassau and conducted outreach to local schools.
 In Latvia, organizer Wise Music Society produced more than 30 jazz events in seven cities across the country, as well as the Latvian Embassy in London.
-Over 50 cities throughout Italy participated by holding their own events on or around April 30, including a performance by guitarist John Scofield at the Museo del Violino in Cremona and a concert featuring drummer Antonio Sanchez at Fano's Teatro della Fortuna.
+More than 50 cities throughout Italy participated by holding their own events on or around April 30, including a performance by guitarist John Scofield at the Museo del Violino in Cremona and a concert featuring drummer Antonio Sanchez at Fano's Teatro della Fortuna.